maximised/DrugSentimentAnalysis/README.md

 - Data: A directory that stores the raw and processed datasets along with the models.

 ## Setup and Installation
+This is a step by step guide to show you how to run the project on your local computer.
+Note that the project containers can be run on AWS ECS to take advantage of high scalability and availability.
+This is not demonstrated here at the moment.

 ### Prerequisites
 - Docker